packem/packem.github.io/content/docs/code-splitting.md

 ---
-id: code-splitting
-title: Code Splitting
+title: "Code Splitting"
-permalink: docs/code-splitting.html
-prev: getting-started.html
-# next: extended-configurations.html
-redirect_from:
+meta_title: "Packem - Code Splitting"
+meta_description: "Packem supports splitting of JavaScript modules out of the box using the import() syntax."
+keywords:
+  - chunks
+  - code splitting
-  - "docs/codesplitting"
+  - splitting
+sidebar: "docs"
 ---

 The `import()` ECMAScript proposal by Domenic Denicola allows dynamically loading modules.
 It is currently in stage 3 of the [TC39 process](https://tc39.github.io/process-document/).

-> Warning
->
-> Support for dynamic imports in Packem using the `dev-plugin` is early.
+> **Warning**: Support for dynamic imports in Packem using the `dev-plugin` is early.
 Refer to the issues section of the [`packem-plugins`](https://github.com/packem/packem-plugins.git) repo.

 ## Example